Kakkarrot/chat_app/README.md

 Simple chat app that supports multiple clients on one server

 # Instructions to Start
-Starting from the root project directory, open one terminal and type the following to start the server.
+Open a terminal, navigate to the root directory, and type the following to start the server on port 3001.
-The default port is 3000.

 ```
 npm install
 npm start
 ```

-Open a separate terminal and type the following to start the client on port 3000.
+Open a separate terminal, navigate to the root directory, and type the following to start the client on port 3000.

 ```